Let’s talk about the positive mental and physical health benefits of having meaningful connections with others.

 - Helping others in the community by volunteering or participating in a random act of kindness

-In addition to promoting the benefits of social connection during Mental Health Week, the Canadian Mental Health Association is also encouraging us to #GetReal about how we really feel.
-This campaign is based on the reality that many of us don’t have real conversations about how we’re really doing.
+It’s also important to think about ways to have “real” conversations with others and to be honest about how we’re really doing.
 For example, when someone asks us how we’re doing, we might say we’re ‘fine’ or ‘good’ even if we don’t mean it.
 By doing this, we miss a chance to connect with others in a meaningful way.
 We also miss the opportunity to slow down and figure out what we’re truly feeling, which can ultimately help us feel better.
-So, next time someone asks us how we’re doing, let’s try being honest about how we feel and to notice how our conversations and relationships change as a result.
+So, next time someone asks us how we’re doing, let’s try “getting real” about how we feel and to notice how our conversations and relationships change as a result.

 Remember that mental health impacts all of us.
 Each year, 1 in 5 Canadians will experience a mental illness or mental health issue, but 5 in 5 Canadians has mental health and we all need social connection.
 During these difficult times, we need each other more than ever.
 Let’s work together to support good mental health in our communities and help each other feel socially connected.